elct9620/nix-aura/README.md

 > If the `.bashrc` or `.zshrc` already exists, you can use `source $HOME/.nix-profile/etc/bashrc` to load it.

 ## Setup Nix for Project

+The template include `direnv` config and you can use `direnv allow .` to make environment autolaod.

 ### Ruby